 If team's communication system fails, the team may do work necessary to repair the system.
 The only verbal communication between the team and the command center must relate to repairing the communication system.
 Teams will be discounted under Rule 37 for any other communication.
-When repairing the communication system, working team members may enter the CCA isolation area if necessary to restore communication.
+When repairing the communication system, working team members may enter the isolation area.

 Teams may only use standard lifeline signals if their communication system fails.
-If the team is using standard lifeline signals, verbal communications between the working team members and the command center attendant is allowed.
+If the team is using standard lifeline signals, verbal communications between the working team members and the command center is allowed.
 No comparison of the maps can be made.

-Failure to notify the briefing officer by voice communication or lifeline judge by lifeline pull signals of team's intentions would include advancing or retreating team inby the fresh air base prior to notifying and receiving a reply.
+Failure to notify the command center by voice communication or lifeline judge by lifeline pull signals of team's intentions would include advancing or retreating team inby the fresh air base prior to notifying and receiving a reply.
 If the team is stopped and gives a signal to retreat or advance, the No. 5 team member must await return signal prior to moving.
 When traveling and the No. 5 team member gives signal to stop, the No. 5 team member may not move more than two steps after receiving return signal.